 Gold Sprint Coffee is located near Lowe Mill in Huntsville’s West Side and is the perfect place for all plant people.
 Their interior is an eclectic mix of local art, overflowing planters, and vintage-inspired décor, and something about spending a half hour or more at this location puts my creativity into overdrive.
 Maybe it’s the indie background music they always have playing; maybe it’s the ethereal, fairy-like demeanor of their dreadlocked barista.
 Whatever it is, it works.

-If you want a quieter atmosphere (or maybe just don’t want to spring for coffee), the Huntsville Library is a great option for remote work.
+If you want a quieter atmosphere (or maybe just don’t want to spring for coffee), the Downtown Huntsville Library is a great option for remote work.